hardik632/AmazonS3-GET-PUT-Objects/README.md

 # How to Build and Excute

    download/clone the repository, extract it, open the folder in eclipse/vscode
-   the run the Main.java class of main package
+   then run the Main.java class of main package

    compile and excute the Main class of main pacakage